network-science-lab/cookiecutter-pypackage/README.md

 ### Tests

 It is important part of developing features to providing test cases that will allow to check different use cases (happy path, expected errors etc).
+We strongly suggest committing to `pytest` as our testing tool.
 All tests should be organized in `tests` module, python files should have `test` prepend in the name as well as testing functions.
 Good test should have 3 seperated parts:
 1. Arrange - preparing input for tested functionality,
 2. Act - invoking functionality,
 3. Assert - checking whether the test case ended as expected.